erlandsson-tavelsas/iot-lnu/README.md

 ><img src="img/public-apperance.png" style="zoom: 80%;" />
 >Fig 2, Gateway visible at the ttnmapper.org

 ### Putting everything together

 The TTN mapper is a neat task to put together where wiring the antenna is the only externals that has to be attached to the *Lopy4* resp. *Pytrack* expansion shield.
 As I previously mentioned the *Lopy4* and *Pytrack* is a very compound unit easy to encapsulate and therefor as an experiment easy to be mobile.
-Mobility is a key concept for this kind of device otherwise we would not gain much when it comes to measure LoraWAN coverage.
+Mobility is a key concept for this kind of device otherwise we would not gain much when it comes to measure LoRaWAN® coverage.

 >![Photo of a Lopy4 mounted at a Pytrack Shield](img/lopy4-pytrack-true.jpg)
 >Fig 3, the Lopy4 mounted at a Pytrack 2.0.X

 One should know that building a TTN mapper by yourself is more about having fun than filling a gap in the market.
 With that in mind you might also consider [cheaper hardware](https://sensebox.de/projects/en/2020-03-06-ttn-mapper) and perhaps focus on a high power usage efficiency but the *Pycom* parts has good documentation and with the *Pymakr* plugin I would say that I'm happy with using these components.

-The device desing is simple but we need to consider how to power the device and reason about the power source.
+The device design is simple but we need to consider how to power the device and reason about the power source.
 Using a deep sleep approach to preserve battery requires us to wait before getting coordinates as the GPS locator required 1 - 2 minutes to be accurate.

 So, why did we then choose the *Pytrack* at all?
-The reason is simple, this is the nature of the GPS itself so regardless if we are using the Pytrack or any other disintegrated GPS locator we need to wait for it after it is powered up.
-With *Pytrack* we don't need an shield, like Expansion Board (link here) and a circuit board used for wiring the sensor so the *Pytrack* is quite cheap even though the GPS capability itself could be found slight cheaper.
+The reason is simple, this is the nature of the GPS itself so regardless if we are using the *Pytrack* or any other disintegrated GPS we need to wait for it after it is powered up.
+With *Pytrack* we don't need an shield, like the *Expansion Board 3.1* or a circuit board used for wiring the sensor so the *Pytrack* is quite cheap even though the GPS capability itself could be found slight cheaper.

 So back to problem with the power consumption ...